Oghma-Infinium/Ascensio/README.md

 - Could not download **X**:
   - Big files can fail to download due to connection issues or website issues.
 You can either run Wabbajack again or download the missing file manually.
 If you decide to manually download the file, make sure to place the file(s) inside the folder you set as the `Resource Download Location` in the [Downloading and Installing Ascensio](#downloading-and-installing-ascensio) section.

-- **X** is not a whitelisted download:

-	 - This may happen when I update the modlist.
-Please check if there is a new update or wait until you see a release ping on the discord server!

 - Wabbajack could not find my game folder: